 - how to treat spider bites

-Identifying a spider bite is easiest if you saw the spider that bit you, but it’s possible that you won’t notice the wound until hours later.
+Identifying a spider bite is easier if you saw the spider that bit you, but you may not notice the wound until hours later.

 - itching or rash

 - pain around the area of the bite

 - anxiety or restlessness

 - swollen lymph glands

 Spider bites can take longer to heal than other insect bites and may affect skin tissues.
 Keeping the bite clean can reduce the risk of infection.